YINI-lang/YINI-spec/README.md

 YINI has grown and improved thanks to the insights, questions, and thoughtful feedback from the community.
 Much of the specification — and this repository — reflects that shared input.

 For more details, see section D.2, _“Acknowledgments & Special Thanks”_, in the [Rationale](./RATIONALE.md) document.

+## 💬 Feedback
+Feedback is welcome — open an Issue or a Discussion.

 ## 🧾 License